enyosolutions/health-check-sch/README.md

 $ sudo pip3 install sch
 ```

-A `sch` cli should now be availble:
+A `sch` cli should now be available:
 ``` console
 $ which sch
 /usr/local/bin/sch